mbabynames search ✿

 Rosita Elizabeth

-Meaning: Rosita = "noble and strong", Elizabeth = "pledged to God".
+Meaning: Rosita = "little rose", Elizabeth = "pledged to God".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Rosita is 3 syllables.
 Elizabeth at 4 adds length and rhythm.

 Rosita Rose